Online FCN Educator Course Outline

 Course Extension Policy

 Course extensions are not available as our systems are updated between semesters.
-All assignments must be submitted by the course end-date.
+All assignments must be submitted by the course end-date (6 months from start date).
 If unable to complete the course work before the course end date, students have the option to register again at a 50% discount.

 Passing Grade: Students achieving a final mark of 85% or higher are considered to have met the FCNEd course exit competencies.